IT Working Plan

 Phase 1.
 Identification of IT projects

 The IT Project list is created through input from; the USNH Long Range Technology Plan, Enterprise System technical roadmaps, the KSC Infrastructure Master Plan, industry trends and opportunities, the College Strategic Framework and campus identification.

 The CIO works in conjunction with the College Information Technology Committee (CITC) in making recommendations to President’s Cabinet regarding strategic initiatives that involve Information & Technology resources.

 Phase 3.
 Implementation of projects

 The CIO is responsible for recommending project teams, further defining project scope, and project implementation as delegated by the Principle Administrators.
-The IT Group has the responsibility for effectively managing projects through disciplined project management structures.
-Technology project updates will be reviewed by the cabinet three times a year to ensure that priorities are still aligned with institutional needs.
+Collaboration between IT and Business units will determine project roles/responsibilities for effectively managing projects through disciplined project management structures.
+The CIO will provide technology project updates to the cabinet three times a year to ensure that priorities are still aligned with institutional needs.
 Project priorities will be adjusted if needed.